 Paul Brawley was elected Richland County Auditor in November 2006.
-A Columbia businessman, Brawley is a graduate of Limestone College and earned dual master’s degrees in business and management from Webster University and is a graduate of the S.C.
+A Columbia businessman, Brawley is a graduate of Limestone College.
+He earned dual master’s degrees in business and management from Webster University and is a graduate of the S.C.
 Executive Institute.
 Brawley is a lifelong resident of Richland County and an active community advocate in Lower Richland, where he and his family reside.

-Prior to being elected Clerk of Court in 2008, Mrs. McBride was a member of the Richland School District One Boards of Commissioners, serving as Secretary-Treasurer and a member of the South Carolina School Boards Association Level 4 Board Institute.
-She is a retired educator, who was named Teacher of the Year at Heywood Career & Technology Center as well as being selected an Outstanding Teacher by the Greater Columbia Chamber of Commerce.
+Prior to being elected Clerk of Court in 2008, Mrs. McBride was a member of the Richland School District One Board of Commissioners, serving as Secretary-Treasurer, as well as the South Carolina School Boards Association Level 4 Board Institute.
+She is a retired educator who was named Teacher of the Year at Heywood Career & Technology Center as well as being selected an Outstanding Teacher by the Greater Columbia Chamber of Commerce.
 Throughout her teaching career, Mrs. McBride served as a school advisor for students who were members of a national student organization.
 This experience allowed her to train students in leadership and interpersonal skills.
 She also served as a member of the Richland County Conservation Commission.

 McBride is married to Frank E. McBride and is a proud mother of their three children.
 She is a member of Second Nazareth Baptist Church.

-Richland County Coronerr Gary Watts is no stranger to public service.
-Prior to being elected coroner, he served as deputy coroner in Richland County for more than 15 years and was involved in more than 7,500 death investigations.
-His professional experience also includes having served as a police officer, an Emergency Medical Technician and an investigator with the Richland County Public Defender’s Office.
+Richland County Coroner Gary Watts is no stranger to public service.
+Prior to being elected Coroner, he served as Deputy Coroner in Richland County for more than 15 years and was involved in more than 7,500 death investigations.
+His professional experience also includes having served as a police officer, an emergency medical technician and an investigator with the Richland County Public Defender’s Office.

 Watts is a graduate of the Institute of Police Technology and Management, University of North Florida in Jacksonville, Fla.
 His studies included homicide investigations, advanced traffic investigations and traffic accident reconstruction.
 He also attended the S.C.
 Criminal Justice Academy.

-In addition to his experience and education, Watts is also active in professional organizations, providing another avenue for supporting his community.
+In addition to his experience and education, Watts is active in professional organizations, providing another avenue for supporting his community.
 He is a member of the S.C.
 Division of the International Association for Identification.
 He also serves as president for the S.C.
-Coroner’s Association and as chairman for the Richland County Child Health and Safety Council Child Fatality Review Committee.
-Watts also served as the former chairman for Midlands Safe Kids.
+Coroner’s Association and as chairman for the Richland County Child Health and Safety Council's Child Fatality Review Committee.
+Watts formerly served as the chairman for Midlands Safe Kids.

 His objective as Richland County Coroner is to create the most experienced and modern office to work with law enforcement, the legal system and residents.
 This will ensure that each case is quickly and fairly resolved, always with respect to those involved.
 Watts also endeavors to develop a proactive approach to help reduce injuries and deaths by using new and innovative ideas in the community, with special attention to traffic and other accidental causes.

-Judge McCulloch was sworn in as the Richland County Probate Judge in January 1999.
+Judge McCulloch was sworn in as Richland County Probate Judge in January 1999.
 Since that time, she has created a website for the Richland County Probate Court, allowing public access to information and forms needed to probate estates.
-She served as president of the South Carolina Association of Probate Judges from October 2003 through 2004.
-She is also a member of the South Carolina Association of Counties and the National College of Probate Judges.
+She served as president of the S.C.
+Association of Probate Judges from October 2003 through 2004.
+She is also a member of the S.C.
+Association of Counties and the National College of Probate Judges.

-Judge McCulloch has been an instructor for the South Carolina Court Administration, Mandatory School for Magistrates and the South Carolina Bar Bridge the Gap mandatory sessions for new lawyers.
-She serves on the Board for Midlands Technical College Legal Division.
+Judge McCulloch has been an instructor for the S.C.
+Court Administration, Mandatory School for Magistrates and the S.C.
+Bar's Bridge the Gap mandatory sessions for new lawyers.
+She serves on the board for Midlands Technical College's Legal Division.

-Born in Aiken, S.C., in 1953, Sheriff Leon Lott attended the University of South Carolina-Aiken, earning an associate degree in police administration.
-He went on to attend the University of South Carolina-Columbia, earning a bachelor degree in sociology and continued with graduate study for a master's degree in criminal justice.
-Later, Sheriff Lott graduated from the FBI National Academy, FBI National Executive Institute and Harvard University's John F. Kennedy School of Government.
+Born in Aiken in 1953, Sheriff Leon Lott attended the University of South Carolina-Aiken, earning an associate degree in police administration.
+He went on to attend the University of South Carolina-Columbia, earning a bachelor's degree in sociology, and continued his graduate study for a master's degree in criminal justice.
+Later, Sheriff Lott graduated from the FBI National Academy, the FBI National Executive Institute and Harvard University's John F. Kennedy School of Government.

 Sheriff Lott came to the Richland County Sheriff's Department in 1975 as a patrol officer.
 He advanced thereafter to various positions, including Criminal Investigator, Narcotics Agent, Lieutenant and Captain of Narcotics Division, Administrative Captain, Uniform Patrol Captain, and Watch Commander.
-In 1993, Sheriff Lott took the position of chief of police of St. Matthews, S.C.
+In 1993, Sheriff Lott took the position of Chief of Police for St. Matthews.

 Richland County Treasurer David Adams was first elected in November 2002 and sworn in to service on July 1, 2003.
-As Treasurer, his priorities are to shorten lines and response times for our citizens, increase payment options and work toward instituting a system of installment tax payments.
-The ultimate goal is to allow citizens choices in how to best meet their tax obligations.
-He is working to ensure appropriate and prudent checks, balances and internal controls for Richland County government’s finances.
+As Treasurer, his priorities are to shorten lines and response times for residents, increase payment options and work toward instituting a system of installment tax payments.
+The ultimate goal is to allow residents choices in how to best meet their tax obligations.
+He is working to ensure appropriate and prudent checks, balances and internal controls for Richland County Government’s finances.
 David is intent on creating office policies that treat each taxpayer equally.

 For information about the elected members of Richland County Council, please visit County Council